overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 - Make a habit to use final before var and function params to guard your references.
 - Follow Immutable strategy for POJOs from [Oracle's Documentation](https://docs.oracle.com/javase/tutorial/essential/concurrency/imstrat.html)
-- Auto-generate Immutable version of your POJO using:
+- (Pre Java 16) Auto-generate Immutable version of your POJO using:
   - [Lombok](https://projectlombok.org/features/Value) **(More Magic, Less Effort)**
   - [Google Auto](https://github.com/google/auto) **(Less Magic, More Effort)**
   - [Immutables](https://immutables.github.io/) **(Less Magic, More Effort)**
+- Use `Record` types from Java 16

 # Anti-Immutables

 Some prevailing arguments about Immutability

-## Isn't Immutability only for _multi-threading_?
+## Isn't Immutability only for _Multi-threading_?

 - Whenever I try to convince these old school java programmers, who are conditioned to mutability, I get this question a lot: "But isn't immutability just for multi-threading?
 Why do I need it if my app is Single Threaded?"
 - Let me remind you, the app running on your machine may be single-threaded, but the one running in your skull is not.

 ![concurrent-mind](media/ides-brain-distractions.png)

-- It's by default multi-threaded, with all the distractions.
+- It's by default concurrent, with all the distractions.
 Plus, it doesn't come with a built-in debugger.
 - With mutable objects, you need to build-up all that state in your head, and a simple distraction can puff it all up.
 Immutability eliminates that, by-definition.
 - Hope that answers this question.

 ## _Immutable_ Objects doesn’t fit my _Imperative_ style?

-- Mutation and imperative are super good friends, and one likes to be with the other.
+Mutation and imperative are super good friends, and one likes to be with the other.

 ```java{2,8}
 void mutableFn() {